jina-ai/clip-as-service/README.md

     print(r.shape)  # [3, 512]
     ```

-More comprehensive server and client configuration can be found in the [docs](https://clip-as-service.jina.ai/).
+More comprehensive server and client user guides can be found in the [docs](https://clip-as-service.jina.ai/).

 ### Text-to-image cross-modal search in 10 lines